5 Common Childhood Sleep Myths: Debunked - Baby Chick

 Childhood Sleep Myths: Debunked

-1. Sleeping Too Much During The Day Will Keep Baby Up At Night
+1. Sleeping Too Much During the Day Will Keep Baby up at Night

 This is highly unlikely, except in very extreme cases.
 Unless your little one sleeps practically all day and is up all night, you probably don’t need to focus too much on limiting their daytime naps.
 Young infants especially need a ton of sleep.
 In fact, up until about 6 months, I don’t recommend that your little one be awake for more than 2-2.5 hours at a time.
 For newborns, that number is more like 45 minutes to an hour.